csommerl/js120/lesson4/lesson4_notes.md

 ## TODO

 - [ ] Redo [Pet Shelter](https://launchschool.com/exercises/2b521c67)
+  - Lesson: when objects interact, don't have one object modify another object's properties directly.
+  - For example, in `adopt`, don't use `owner.pets.push(pet)` but instead use `owner.addPet(pet)`.
 - [ ] Further exploration of [Banner Class](https://launchschool.com/exercises/398917ba).
 - [ ] Add to Anki:
   - [ ] classes are blueprints / instructions, whereas constructors (or their prototypes) are objects